 Two years have passed, and in that time we’ve tackled personalizing the house room-by-room with small projects like paint color and artwork, while saving up for our biggest planned project – redoing the floors.
 In the fall of this year, thanks to some help from my mom, we were able to fast-forward our timeline and pull the trigger on the dreaded floor project, but were still trying to figure out what our solution would be.

-The original flooring consisted of berber carpet that had been improperly installed, subjected to horrible stains via the previous owner and had runs along each seam due to her pets.
+The original flooring (which you can see if you click here) consisted of berber carpet that had been improperly installed, subjected to horrible stains via the previous owner and had runs along each seam due to her pets.
 Knowing we had long term plans for redoing the floors, I didn’t see a point in wasting money on pulling out and replacing the carpet as a temporary fix, so we held off, and added berber carpet to our list of never-agains.

 For our new floors, we knew we needed something durable (think six pets, an active social life and a plan someday for children), but also something chic and modern.
 We also had my allergies to think of because despite frequent vacuuming and purchasing a furminator brush for the animals, the dander stored in the carpet was killing me.
 (Check out my fur kids below, and let me know if the fur/dander problem surprises you.)